• Home >

 Erik Schmeller, PhD

 Erik Schmeller is a historian of Early America and Great Britain, focusing on race and national identity.
-He recently developed a new course focusing on conspiracy theories, and is researching conspiracies related to immigrant populations.
-He has held several administrative roles on campus starting with coordinating the teacher education program for the department, then as an interim Assistant Dean with the Graduate School, and most recently as the chair of the department for six years.
-Erik is also the faculty advisor for Phi Eta Sigma, National Freshman Honorary that he helped bring to TSU in 2004.
+His most recent research interest is conspiracy theories in pre-Civil War United States.
+He has held several administrative roles on campus starting with coordinating the teacher education program for the department, then as an interim Assistant Dean with the Graduate School, and Department Chair.
+He currently serves as an Assistant Vice-President in Academic Affairs and the Director of the Center for Service Learning and Civic Engagement.

 Contact